-The Complicated Story of the Once-Plentiful Bobwhite Quail
+The complicated story of the once plentiful Bobwhite Quail (Colinus virginianus).

 Description and Life History of the Bobwhite Quail

 The bobwhite quail is a small bird with a relatively round body, short tail, rounded wings, and small head.
 Their wings and chest feathers are mostly cream and brown-colored.
 However, males have striking patches of black, white, and brown on their heads.
 Females on the other hand have brown and yellow-cinnamon colored patches.
 Even if you lack firsthand experience, you’re probably familiar with their whistling call.
 It’s that unmistakable “bob-WHITE” cadence you’ve heard in movies.

 Quail form groups called coveys throughout much of the year.
 These coveys split up in late spring as the breeding season starts (Quail Forever 2018a).
 Bobwhite quail are very prolific breeders.
 Females can have up to three broods per season with the earliest starting in April or May.
 If they’re farther south, the breeding starts earlier—if they’re more northern, it could happen later.

 On average, females lay 12 to 14 eggs (though this figure can range up to 28 eggs) in a ground nest tucked under a woven grass cover (NatureServe 2018; Quail Forever 2018a).
 Incubation lasts about 23 days.
 In many cases, males may incubate the eggs and raise the brood while the female finds a different male to start another (National Audubon Society 2018; NatureServe 2018).
 Chicks can feed themselves very soon after hatching and are capable of short flights at about two weeks of age.
 But it takes about a year after hatching for both sexes to become capable of breeding.